torchipeppo/p3-clock-for-cinnamon/README.md

 ## Features
 - Two separate lines to display the current date and/or time, fully customizable via strftime
-- Weather and moon phase information via WeatherAPI, including current temperature and daily chance of rain *(requires you to make an account and get an API key)*
+- Weather information via WeatherAPI, including current temperature and daily chance of rain *(requires you to make an account and get an API key)*
 - Display one or more countdowns to any important dates of your choosing to keep yourself organized
-- Display a countdown to the next full moon
+- Moon phase display, including a countdown to the next full moon *(with optional extra precision, see "Installation")*
-  *(requires generating lunar calendar data via one of the included Python scripts, see `lunar-calendar-generation` folder for instructions)*
 - Last but not least, tweak the appearance to your liking: color, size, font, ...

 ## Screenshots